webmastersmith/pixx/README.md

 - When installing NextJS, you must **use the 'webpack' option**, not 'turbopack'.
 - Pixx-Loader will intercept static pages, run pixx, then return html to NextJS server.
 - **Pixx can be used in client or server pages**, because it runs before static html gets to NextJS server.
-- Pixx functions will not be in the 'build'.
+- Pixx functions will not be in the 'build' unless you import the 'cn' function(dynamic classes).
 - **Images not being created**: stop development server.
 Delete the `.next` folder.
 Start server.
   - NextJS 'caches' files to speed up development.
 It also runs file three different times to determine 'server', 'server api' or 'client' page.
 Avoid the `clean: true` option to prevent drastic slowdown.
 - **Caution**: pixx-loader uses `eval()` to run the pixx function.
 Only use this function in **_development_**.